 What Does a Home Insurance Policy Cover?

-You already have liability and collision insurance for your car, pay for a decent health insurance plan, and have just purchased a life insurance plan for your children.
-You feel a little tapped-out, but you also will want to you consider your home insurance options if you've recently purchased a home.
-While home insurance policies typically cover damage from fire, certain natural disasters, or damage caused by others, they also can prevent costly lawsuits due to the various liabilities that homeowners assume.
-For instance, a policy would help shield you from the costs associated with a lawsuit if your new neighbor slipped and fell on your icy driveway, breaking their leg.
-In many ways, a home insurance policy is there in case the unlikely happens, with the level of coverage dependent on your particular situation.
+You pay car insurance, health insurance, and you may have purchased a life insurance policy.
+You feel a little tapped-out, but you also want to consider your homeowner's insurance options.
+While homeowner's insurance policies typically cover damage from fire, certain natural disasters, or damage caused by others, it also prevents lawsuits due to the various liabilities that homeowners assume.
+For example, a homeowner's insurance policy would provide coverage costs associated with a lawsuit if your new neighbor slipped and fell on your icy driveway, breaking their leg.
+In many ways, a home insurance policy is there when the unlikely happens, coverage is dependent on your particular situation.
 In any event, it helps to know what a home insurance policy covers before you decide.

 Homeowner's insurance policies cover legal liability in the event that anyone suffers an injury while on the insured property.
 Certain actions of the policyholder which occur away from the insured property may also be covered.
 Even if a house is under construction and has no contents to be protected, the homeowner should obtain liability insurance to protect against claims of workers, and even trespassers.